ossu/computer-science/coursepages/spd/README.md

 ## Instructions

-**Note:** These instructions are for the archived version of the course on Edx, which we recommend.
+**Note:** These instructions are for the alternative version of the course on Edx.
 They don't apply to other versions of the course.

 - The course does not have a homepage on Edx, but don't worry about it.
 Open the [link](https://learning.edx.org/course/course-v1:UBCx+SPD1x+2T2015) given above, log in (if you are not logged in) and then enroll in the course.
 - Work through Week 1A to Week 6A as given in the course overview.
 Watch the videos, do the exercises, and then solve the problems from the problem bank.